fusepool/silklinking/README.md

 SilkLinking
 ===========

-This project wraps the SILK Link Discovery Framework to provide an OSGi bundle with an RDF to RDF interlinking service.
+This project wraps the SILK Link Discovery Framework to provide an OSGi bundle with an RDF to RDF interlinking service for the Apache Stanbol platform.